ibm-cloud-docs/vmwaresolutions/vmonic/manage-scc.md

 ## Monitoring security and compliance posture with VMware Solutions by using Caveonix
 {: #manage-scc-monitor}

-VMware Solutions uses the optional [Caveonix RiskForesight™ service](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations) to report security and compliance posture and findings to {{site.data.keyword.compliance_short}}.
+With VMware Solutions, you can optionally use [Caveonix RiskForesight service](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_considerations) to report security and compliance posture and findings to {{site.data.keyword.compliance_short}}.

 This integration requires you to [establish a public connection](/docs/security-advisor?topic=security-advisor-setup-caveonix#connect-caveonix) from RiskForesight to {{site.data.keyword.compliance_short}} and [schedule a job](/docs/security-advisor?topic=security-advisor-setup-caveonix#caveonix-job) to periodically report findings.